Pandemic-proof: Fall college football revived on West Coast - WHIZ News

 “Those barriers came down once the daily antigen test was available,” Schill said.

 There is still work to be done for schools in the Pac-12 and Mountain West to get the approval of local officials in Northern California and now in Colorado.
-Due to a recent spike in COVID-19 cases, Boulder County officials Thursday halted gatherings for college-aged residents for two weeks and has said that includes athletic events.
+Due to a recent spike in COVID-19 cases, Boulder County, Colorado, officials Thursday halted gatherings for college-aged residents for two weeks.
+That includes athletic events.

 “We’ll continue to work with our public health officials to comply with the public health order and be a part of the community solution,” Colorado athletic director Rick George said.
 “The one thing I’ve learned in this pandemic, is don’t get too high and don’t get too low.”